CarSmallGuo/flutter_oshm/release-notes/Flutter 3.27.4-ohos 1.0.1 ReleaseNote.en.md

 - bottomRect reports an undefined issue
 - Fixed the white border issue of drawclirle
 - Solve the problems that may cause the image source uaf
-- Fix the issue where calling the setWindowLayoutFullScreen interface on a PC does not take effect
+- Fixed the issue where calling the setWindowLayoutFullScreen interface on a PC does not take effect
+- LTPO enabled by default
+- Fixed the Hover exception issue in Flutter WebView
+- When compiling and uploading debug engine products, the default setting is to not use the unptimized option

 ## Release Date
 Nov 4, 2025